- 1. HDFS Erasure Coding Tutorial – Objective

 In conclusion to HDFS Erasure coding, we can say that Erasure coding is introduced to reduce the storage overhead by using parity cell and provide fault tolerance.
 Erasure Coding uses RAID.
 It extends message with redundant data for fault tolerance.

-Hope you liked this blog if you have any query, so please let us know by leaving a comment in a section given below.
+Hope you liked this blog on HDFS Erasure Coding.
+If you have any query, please let us know by leaving a comment in a section given below.